Make Your Logs Work for You

 Compliance

-Log filtering helps ensure that you retain only the necessary logs.
+Log filtering helps ensure that you retain only the necessary logs, thereby minimizing unnecessary data.
 This makes compliance easier and audits more manageable.
-For example, to comply with GDPR, you might need to filter and store logs that contain user consent records or data access logs.
+For example, to comply with GDPR, you should filter and store logs that contain user consent records or data access logs.

 Optimized Performance

 Processing and storing large log volumes can be resource-intensive.
-However, filtering logs reduces the amount of data to be processed, stored, and analyzed, leading to improved performance and reduced costs.
+However, filtering logs reduces the amount of data that needs to be processed, stored, and analyzed, leading to improved performance and lower costs.

 Efficient Debugging and Troubleshooting